Requirements of the eTA Canada

 - Your trip has a tourist or business purpose, or you are visiting family/friends

-- You are not entering into service with a Canadian organisation
+- You are not entering into employment with a Canadian organisation

 - You possess a British passport*